tock/book/src/development/syscall.md

     With a sketch of the interface created, the next step is to map that interface to the specific syscalls that the Tock kernel supports.
-Tock has three main relevant syscall operations that applications can use when interfacing with the kernel:
+Tock has four main relevant syscall operations that applications can use when interfacing with the kernel:

     1. `allow_readwrite`: This lets an application share some of its memory with the kernel, which the kernel can read or write to.

     1. `allow_readonly`: This lets an application share some of its memory with the kernel, which the kernel can only read.

     2. `subscribe`: This provides a function pointer that the kernel can use to invoke an upcall on the application.